Mru people: Language and script

 The Mru people primary speak the Mru language, a Mruic language of the Tibeto-Burman group of the Sino-Tibetan family.
 Dialects of Mru include Anok, Downpreng and Sungma.

 The language is considered "Severely endangered" by UNESCO.

 Traditionally, the Mru have had no written script for their spoken language though some Mru can read and write Burmese or Bangla.
 The Mru language is written in both Latin and the Mro alphabet, created in the 1980s by Man Ley Mru.
 An estimated 80% of Mru are literate in the Mro alphabet.

 Religion

 Buddhism

 The majority of the Mru follow Theravada Buddhism, however many self-reported Mru Buddhists also practice Animism.
 Several scholars also observe that many of the religious practices and rituals of the Mru often lack explicit Buddhist characteristics.

 Krama religion

 In 1984 Manlay Mro (also known as Manlay Mru/Murong) established the "krama" faith.
 Krama is currently the second most followed religion among the Mru.
 The central text of the faith, known as the Reyung Khiti ("Good Ethics"), builds on the teachings of the Hindu, Christian, and Buddhist faiths.
 At age twelve, Krama boys and girls participate in a coming-of-age ceremony.

 Christianity

 Despite the efforts of European missionaries to convert the Mru people, only a small fraction of the Mru have converted, the rest remaining Buddhists.
 Christianization efforts have been hindered by ongoing political turmoil within the region.
+In recent years, a large fraction of the Mro are now Christians.